Sparse online variational Bayesian regression: The basic model and method

 Here we can explicitly observe the deterministic dependence between the marginally optimal $\theta$ and $\beta$ distributions via each others' summary statistics.
-The general form of the update \eqref{eq:vbtheta} is given in \eqref{eq:ethetai}, and the case $\nu=0$ is given in \eqref{eq:ethetainu1}.
+The general form of the update \cref{eq:vbtheta} is given in \cref{eq:ethetai}, and the case $\nu=0$ is given in \cref{eq:ethetainu1}.

 Note that this algorithm runs for approximately the same cost as the former, and provides a Gaussian approximation $(m_n^*,C_n^*)$ of the posterior.
 The former provides an approximation of the MAP estimator $\mu_n^*$.
 In the case $\nu=1$ we refer to this triple $(\mu_n^*,m_n^*,C_n^*)$ as the variational Bayesian LASSO (VBL).
-All above is comprised in Algorithm \ref{alg:monovbl}.
-It is well-known that the mean of sparsity priors, such as TV-regularization, may not in fact promote sparsity \cite{lassas2004can}.
-Indeed even the Bayesian LASSO point estimator \cite{park2008bayesian}, which returns median instead of mean, is not as sparse as the standard LASSO, i.e. its MAP estimator.
-In the context of UQ, one is more concerned with uncertainty measures, such as confidence intervals.
-For example, one may consider the sparse solution to be reasonable if, for an index $j$ such that $\mu_{n,j}=0$, one has $0 \in (m_{n,j} - 2\sqrt{C_{n,jj}}, m_{n,j} + 2\sqrt{C_{n,jj}})$, i.e. the origin is within the confidence interval of the Bayesian marginal for those coordinates which are predicted to vanish.
+This is summarized in \cref{alg:monovbl}.
+In the context of UQ, one may consider the sparse solution to be reasonable if, for any index $j$ such that $\mu_{n,j}=0$, one has $0 \in (m_{n,j} - 2\sqrt{C_{n,jj}}, m_{n,j} + 2\sqrt{C_{n,jj}})$, i.e. the origin is within the credible interval of the variational Bayesian marginal for those coordinates which are predicted to vanish.
 In general, one may flag as unusual any circumstances where $\mu_{n,j} \notin (m_{n,j} - 2\sqrt{C_{n,jj}}, m_{n,j} + 2\sqrt{C_{n,jj}})$.
-See Figure \ref{fig:vbem} for an illustration of the VBL applied to a simple example with $p=n=2$ (``exact'' values are calculated with numerical quadrature on the domain $[-4,4]^2$ with $1000$ grid points in each direction).
+See \cref{fig:vbem} for an illustration of the VBL applied to a simple example with $p=n=2$ (``exact'' values are calculated with numerical quadrature on the domain $[-4,4]^2$ with $1000$ grid points in each direction). \note{The $\alpha$ highest posterior density (HPD) credible contour of a density $\bbP$ is defined by $\{\beta ; \bbP(\beta) = c(\alpha) \}$, where $c(\alpha)$ solves